Although nasal aspiration is in it self a simple and beneficial process it is not often that easy to convince your baby of the same.

 Introducing a nasal aspirator

-1. If your nasal aspirator is a SNOTTY ONE or SNOTTY TOO introduce your baby to the aspirator without switching it on.
+1. Introduce your nasal aspirator (SNOTTY) to your baby without switching it on.
 Show the aspirator to the baby, laugh and smile while explaining to the baby what it is.
 (Please never let your child play with the aspirator as it is NOT A TOY)

 2. Let your baby touch the aspirator, while you are holding on to it, as a further introduction.

-3. If your nasal aspirator is a SNOTTY ONE or SNOTTY TOO let your baby hear the sound of the aspirator a few times before you start using it.
+3. Let your baby hear the sound of the aspirator (SNOTTY) a few times before you start using it on your child.

-4. Use the aspirator on yourself, showing your child it is safe and fun.
+4. Use the aspirator on yourself, showing your child it is safe and fun, before using your SNOTTY on them.
 Children are inquisitive and will mimic your actions out of curiosity.

 5. Play a little fun game first couple of times you use the aspirator on your baby, applying it only a couple of times for short intervals.